 Tips to maximize your tax refund and stay on budget

-- Speak to a financial counselor.
-In addition to MilTax, Military OneSource provides access to financial counselors prepared to help service members and their families with general financial questions, from using a refund toward a down payment on a house to long-range financial planning.
-Call 800-342-9647.
+- Speak to a Military OneSource financial counselor.
+Military OneSource provides free access to financial counselors prepared to help service members and their families with general financial questions, from using a refund toward a down payment on a house to long-range financial planning.
+Call 800-342-9647 or live chat.

 - Check your budget plan.
 This is a good time to check your budget and see if there are any holes you need to cover with your refund.
 Make sure you are designating a certain percentage of your income for retirement and potential college expenses like the Thrift Savings Plan or Roth Thrift Savings Plan.